dedis/cothority/README.md

 ```

 Follow the instructions on the screen. `cosid` will ask you for
-a an server address and port, and where you want to store the server
+a server address and port, and where you want to store the server
 configuration.
 Then you will see an output similar to this:

 ```